gjbex/ChatGPT-for-HPC/examples/github-copilot/README.md

 1. `counting_nucleotides.cast`: [screencast](https://asciinema.org/a/598907)
    of writing a C++ application to count nucleotides in a text file that contains a DNA sequence.
+1. `command_line_arguments.cast`: [screencast](https://asciinema.org/a/613753) of writing
+   a C++ function to handle command line arguments, as well as the corresponding header file.

 ## How to use?